bretcope/neo-debug/README.md

 Available Formats:

 ```
-iso   Prefixes the output with the ISO timestamp. ex: "2014-04-14T06:26:21.581Z"
+iso   Prefixes the output with the ISO timestamp. example: "2014-04-14T06:26:21.581Z"
-utc   Prefixes the output with the UTC timestamp. ex: "Mon, 14 Apr 2014 07:42:04 GMT"
+utc   Prefixes the output with the UTC timestamp. example: "Mon, 14 Apr 2014 07:42:04 GMT"
-diff  Outputs the time since the last output as a suffix to the output.
+diff  Outputs the time since the last output as a suffix to the output. example: "+2ms"
 none  Does not output any datetime information
 ```